 Q: Are there special rules for employers that offer employee stock ownership plans?

 A: Georgia’s law contains a unique and somewhat puzzling exemption.
 Any employer that offers employees an employee stock ownership plan is exempted from the law.
 Although numerous states have laws allowing for this type of sick leave, this appears to be the only such exemption of its kind.

 If an employer does not provide paid sick leave, no action is required.

 If an employer has an “any reason” sick leave policy, such a policy is already compliant with the new law.

 Covered employers with policies providing paid time away from work that may be used only for health-related reasons (other than short-term and long-term disability policies) should review those policies and consider revising them to ensure compliance with the new Georgia law.

 Covered employees with policies allowing employees only to use paid sick time for their own illnesses or injuries need to be prepared to revise their policies to comply with the new law.

 At the end of the day, Georgia’s Family Care Act is part of a nationwide trend toward encouraging employers to allow employees to use sick leave to care for their immediate family members.
 Employers should carefully review their paid time-off policies for compliance, train management personnel in the new requirements, and determine how the new law may raise issues related to the FMLA.

-Luke Donohue represents employers in all aspects of employment litigation, including matters brought under Title VII, the Americans with Disabilities Act, the Family and Medical Leave Act, the Fair Labor Standards Act, the Age Discrimination in Employment Act, the Equal Pay Act, and other federal and state laws.
-He also represents employers before various administrative agencies, including the U.S. Department of Labor and the Equal Employment Opportunity Commission.
-In addition, Mr. Donohue has...
+Luke Donohue is an Associate in the firm’s Atlanta office.
+Luke represents employers in all aspects of employment litigation, ranging from single-plaintiff claims to nationwide class and collective actions.
+These cases include matters brought under Title VII, the Americans with Disabilities Act, the Family and Medical Leave Act, the Fair Labor Standards Act, and the Age Discrimination in Employment Act.
+In addition, Luke is also developing significant experience defending employers against...